D-brane

+Discovery

+D-branes were proposed by Jin Dai, Robert Leigh, and Joseph Polchinski, and independently by Petr Hořava, in 1989.
+In 1995, Polchinski identified D-branes with black p-brane solutions of supergravity, a discovery that triggered the second superstring revolution and led to both holographic and M-theory dualities.

 Theoretical background

 The equations of motion of string theory require that the endpoints of an open string (a string with endpoints) satisfy one of two types of boundary conditions: The Neumann boundary condition, corresponding to free endpoints moving through spacetime at the speed of light, or the Dirichlet boundary conditions, which pin the string endpoint.
 Each coordinate of the string must satisfy one or the other of these conditions.
 There can also exist strings with mixed boundary conditions, where the two endpoints satisfy NN, DD, ND and DN boundary conditions.
 If p spatial dimensions satisfy the Neumann boundary condition, then the string endpoint is confined to move within a p-dimensional hyperplane.
 This hyperplane provides one description of a Dp-brane.

 Although rigid in the limit of zero coupling, the spectrum of open strings ending on a D-brane contains modes associated with its fluctuations, implying that D-branes are dynamical objects.
 When $N$ D-branes are nearly coincident, the spectrum of strings stretching between them becomes very rich.
 One set of modes produce a non-abelian gauge theory on the world-volume.
 Another set of modes is an $N \times N$ dimensional matrix for each transverse dimension of the brane.
 If these matrices commute, they may be diagonalized, and the eigenvalues define the position of the $N$ D-branes in space.
 More generally, the branes are described by non-commutative geometry, which allows exotic behavior such as the Myers effect, in which a collection of Dp-branes expand into a D(p+2)-brane.

 Tachyon condensation is a central concept in this field.
 Ashoke Sen has argued that in Type IIB string theory, tachyon condensation allows (in the absence of Neveu-Schwarz 3-form flux) an arbitrary D-brane configuration to be obtained from a stack of D9 and anti D9-branes.
 Edward Witten has shown that such configurations will be classified by the K-theory of the spacetime.
 Tachyon condensation is still very poorly understood.
 This is due to the lack of an exact string field theory that would describe the off-shell evolution of the tachyon.